timothytrippel/bomberman/README.md

 ### 3. Disabling optimization functions of IVL

-Disabling the optimization functions of IVL is important for preserving the input netlists structure as-is for analysis by Nemo.
-To do so, you must simply comment out two blocks of code in the `nemo/iverilog/main.cc` file in the top-level IVL source code (lines 1179, and 1182-1188) submodule directory as follows:
+Disabling the optimization functions of IVL is important for preserving the input netlists structure as-is for analysis by Bomberman.
+To do so, you must comment out two blocks of code in the `ttb/iverilog/main.cc` file in the top-level IVL source code (lines 1179, and 1182-1188) submodule directory as follows:

 Line 1244: